linkinpark213/linkinpark213.github.io/source/_posts/mathjax.md

 ---
 title: 'MathJax - Use Math in Hexo, Just Like Tex!
-(Including Problem Solutions)'
+(Including Common Issue Solutions)'
 tags: Blogging
 date: 2018-04-24 14:43:41
 ---
-<script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.4/MathJax.js?config=TeX-MML-AM_CHTML' async></script>
+<script src='https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.5/MathJax.js?config=TeX-MML-AM_CHTML' async></script>

 Sometimes you may want to explain some algorithms or principles with beautiful formulae in your blog.
 How to do this?
 Edit them in Microsoft Word, take a screenshot, crop it and put it in the blog post?
 When you finish your article and find out that you missed a symbol in the pictures - oh man, gotta repeat that again?
 Stop using those images now!
 A beautiful math display engine - MathJax allows you to code math like a coder.